Read the Latest News

 Consumer & Economic Development

-However, one of their most vital contributions to the community is often underappreciated, overlooked, or perhaps unknown.
-Therefore, there is no better time to remind the residents of Illinois that Spending Locally First ensures that the local business community can continue to support student and community activities.
+Therefore, there is no better time to remind the residents of Illinois that Spending Locally First ensures the department will be able to fund future road improvement and maintenance projects.

 Questions?
 Contact Susan Odum, Extension Educator, Community and Economic Development at firstname.lastname@example.org